IndeemaSoftware/QPredix/README.md

     mTimeSeries->sendData("TEST1", 2, 3, lAtt);

 First parameter is tag name, the second is value, the third is quality and the third is custom attributes.
-There is more simple way to ingest data iwth only tag and value with default quality 3 and without attributes:
+There is more simple way to ingest data with only tag and value with default quality 3 and without attributes:

     mTimeSeries->sendData("TEST1", "0");